 Hyalophora gloveri (Strecker, 1872)

-Hyalophora gloveri is a very large moth (FW length 51–67 mm) with red-brown and gray forewings marked with broad white lines, large white discal spots, and an eye-like black spot near the forewing apex that is restricted to the eastern and southeastern parts of the Pacific Northwest.
-The wings are broad with a broadly hook-shaped apex.
+Hyalophora gloveri is a very large moth (FW length 51–67 mm) that is restricted to the eastern and southeastern parts of the Pacific Northwest.
+The red-brown and gray forewings are marked with broad white lines, large white discal spots, and an eye-like black spot near the forewing apex.
+The forewings are broad with a broadly hook-shaped apex.
 The color basal to the postmedial line is red-brown, but the subterminal area is powdery dark gray.
 The wing margins are pale tan.
 The black and blue spots below the apex of the forewing are surrounded by violet and pink.
 The antemedial and postmedial lines are black bordered by broad white opposite the median area.
 The former line is arched toward the outer margin and the latter is gently sinuous, oriented at a right angle to the trailing margin.
 The subterminal line is black, scalloped.
 The hindwing is similar to the forewing in color and markings, although the submarginal wing has a lace-like pattern of dark and pale.
-The discal spots are black filled with cream and orange.
+The discal spots are black, filled with cream and orange.
 The forewing spot is ovoid while the hindwing spot is similarly-shaped but rotated 90°.
 The underside is similar to the dorsum but brown-gray.
 The thorax is red-brown with a white collar.
 The abdomen is banded red-brown and white.
 The antennae are quadripectinate, much wider in males than in females.

-This species one of two very large red-brown members of the Giant Silkworm Moth family Saturniidae in the Northwest.
-It can usually be distinguished from Hyalophora euryalus, the much more common and widespread species in our region, by its gray rather than reddish subterminal areas and the compact shape of the hindwing discal spot.
-This spot is sickle-shaped with a very long lateral limb in H. euryalus.
+This species is one of two very large red-brown members of the Giant Silkworm Moth family Saturniidae in the Northwest.
+It can usually be distinguished from Hyalophora euryalus, the much more common and widespread species in our region, by its gray, rather than reddish, subterminal areas and the compact shape of the hindwing discal spot.
+In contrast, in H. euryalus, this spot is long and sickle-shaped.
 Hyalophora gloveri should only be expected near the eastern borders of the Northwest region.